caldito/mimcas/README.md

 ### mget
 Retrieves the value of one or multiple keys

-## Connect with a client and make commands
+## Connect with a client and run commands
 As the client as of now you can use netcat.
 Example
 ```